Master in Architecture I (MArch I), Professional Degree

 Preparation in the visual arts is desirable and may include drawing, sculpture, and/or graphics.
 Courses in the humanities, philosophy, literature, and economics are also recommended but are not required.

 The Graduate School of Design offers a pre-semester Digital Media Skills Workshop to incoming students, which is required for all entering Master in Architecture students without an undergraduate degree in architecture.
 The workshop may also be recommended for students who have little or no prior experience with software used to design and represent architectural projects (for example, Rhino, V-Ray, AutoCAD, Illustrator, Photoshop).
 The workshop allows students to set up their computers, their GSD network accounts, and to familiarize themselves with the GSD’s Digital facilities prior to the start of classes.
 Most importantly, the workshop allows incoming students to gain a basic knowledge of the workflows and digital techniques used in the context of studios: 3D software basics, rendering basics, data-transfer from 3D software, output and model building techniques using CAD/CAM facilities.
-The Department of Architecture will oversee the Digital Media Workshop with the course curriculum developed by GSD faculty.
-The workshop will include an orientation session in the woodshop and on using laser cutters.
 No academic credit is given for the workshop.
 Please refer to last year's syllabus for additional details: available here.

-Individuals who have completed a preprofessional four-year bachelor of arts or bachelor of science degree with a major in architecture or environmental design may be eligible for admission with advanced standing, subject to the review of the admissions committee.
+Individuals who have completed a pre-professional four-year Bachelor of Arts or Bachelor of Science degree with a major in architecture or environmental design may be eligible for admission with advanced standing, subject to the review of the admissions committee.
 Such applicants will be considered for placement in the third term of the program, thus reducing the required course of study to two-and-one-half years.
-Applicants who are granted advanced standing must have completed the same preparation in college-level calculus, physics, and history as described in the previous paragraph, as well as undergraduate courses that are roughly analogous to the course of study of the first year of the graduate program, demonstrating high achievement in design.
+Applicants who are granted advanced standing must have completed the same preparation in college-level calculus, physics, and history as described in the previous section, as well as undergraduate courses that are roughly analogous to the course of study of the first year of the graduate program, demonstrating high achievement in design.

 For students entering without advanced standing, a minimum of seven terms of full-time study in residence, including thesis, is required.
 Individuals admitted with advanced standing normally begin with the third term of the program and must complete a minimum of five terms of full-time study in residence.
 Under special circumstances, students may receive permission to reduce their course load and extend their studies over a longer period of time.